reedcallan/Telling-Stories-with-Data/assignment34.md

 ## Step Four

+After sketching two rough ideas for how to redesign, I wanted to put them to the test.

 I prepared and asked the following questions to two individuals.
 A female student in her mid-20s and a male adult in his mid-60s

-I captured the almost all of their feedback below:
+I captured most of their feedback below:

 ![image](https://user-images.githubusercontent.com/112968634/191387887-5420f6d6-e13a-4e28-87f7-1970c96b6db3.png)